New Indies architecture: History

-The attempt to synthesize Dutch architecture with local Indonesian architecture had already started since the 18th century.
+The attempt to synthesize Dutch architecture with local Indonesian architecture had already started during the 18th century.
 Heavy maintenance of the 17th-century Dutch-style buildings in the tropics had forced the Dutch to follow examples from indigenous architecture of Indonesia.
 The attempt first appears in the Dutch Indies country houses of the 18th and 19th century, a style academically known as Indo-European (Indo-Europese) Style or Indies Style (Indisch Stijl), also Old Indies Style (Oud Indische Stijl) to distinguish it with the newer style.

 The birth of the New Indies Style was related with the introduction of new building material, the rise of Modernism and the introduction of the Agrarian Law of 1870 in Java.
 The new law opened Java to foreigners, enabling them to establish private enterprises in the Dutch East Indies.
 A new type of buildings, developments and standards have to be implemented in the Dutch East Indies.
-The colonial government, under the Departement voor Burgerlijke Openbare Werken (Public Works Department), developed new standards for the construction of buildings such as hospitals, schools, town halls, post offices, and other public utilities, to consider local (tropical) climate as a mean to reduce the cost of building construction and maintenance cost.
-One of the earliest example is The Harbour Master's Office in Semarang from early 19th-century example.
+The colonial government, under the Departement voor Burgerlijke Openbare Werken (Public Works Department), developed new standards for the construction of buildings such as hospitals, schools, town halls, post offices, and other public utilities to consider the local (tropical) climate as means to reduce the cost of building construction and maintenance.
+One of the earliest examples is the Harbour Master's Office in Semarang, an early 19th-century example.

 Also influencing the New Indies Style were new generation of Dutch architects, trained in the Netherlands, who went to the Indies to introduce Modernism.
 In the 1910s, Dutch architects began experimenting with new material on traditional Dutch forms while developing a tropical-friendly architecture, bridging the evolution of architecture between the Traditionalists and Modernists in the Dutch East Indies.

 The 1920s and 1930s saw the advent of Modernism in the Dutch East Indies.
 Typical features included flat roofs and cubic forms, with minimal consideration of the tropics.
 Art Deco ornamentation was sometimes incorporated into the design.
 Albert Frederik Aalbers was one of the representatives of the Modern movement in Indonesia before the Second World War.
 His work is characterized by its clean-cut, functionalist elevations, which often feature curved lines, and the absence of external ornamentation and other purely decorative devices.

 In the same period, Nationalism manifested in the quest for a new style of architecture – one that reflected the cultural identity of the region.
 Some architects began to temper the Modernist ethos by including indigenous architectural elements, thereby creating a distinctively Indonesian style of modern architecture.
 Maclaine Pont and Thomas Karsten were the leading exponents here.